-Welcome to Scots Junior School - an inspiring and engaging learning environment where we know and understand every student.
+Welcome to the Junior School @ Scots - an inspiring and engaging learning environment where we know and understand every student.
 Our small campus allows us to develop strong relationships with students and parents that gives each child a sense of connection and belonging.
 We want our students to be eager to come to school each morning, to be engaged and challenged throughout each day, and to take advantage of the wonderful opportunities on offer.
 Our Junior School is a place where our students develop a love of learning and make lifelong memories.
 I am extremely proud to lead the Junior School and look forward to sharing every aspect of your child’s Scots journey with you.

 Mr Matthew Boundy